Today’s the day you change.

 Your social life successfully percolating, you take the toilet brush and blue bowl cleaner into the bathroom.
 Lifting the toilet lid, you wonder what you ate that could have gone so, so terribly wrong.

-As you swish the brush around, a flicker of blue bowl cleaner lands exactly in your left eye, making you drop everything to run to the sink to flood the area with water—just like your high school chemistry teacher showed you, when you were fooling around in class with hydrogen peroxide and Billy Sampson, who later dropped out of school and now works at a Jiffy Lube.
+As you swish the brush around, a flicker of blue bowl cleaner lands exactly in your left eye, making you drop everything to run to the sink to flood the area with water—just like your high school chemistry teacher showed you when you were fooling around in class with hydrogen peroxide.

 Nearly blinded, you decide that you have cleaned enough for one day, so you gather up the cleaning products, shove them in the tote, octopus the canister vacuum around your neck, and ascend the stairs to the much cozier main floor.